 For example, we sometimes offer products, publications and events via our websites using service providers (such as Microsoft Teams, GoToWebinar, Glisser, Eventbrite and Paypal) to collect fees and Mailchimp to administer our newsletters.
 Please note that in these instances the relevant third party service provider’s privacy notice will apply.

 We may collect information about you when you use our website:

 - when you browse our websites, we automatically collect data about your internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our website.
 This is collected by using cookies and other similar technologies

 And we may also collect information about you in the course of providing a service to a third party.

-This includes the Energy Technology List (part of the Government’s Enhanced Capital Allowance tax scheme) which we manage on behalf of the Department for Business, Energy and Industrial Strategy.
+This includes the BEIS Industrial Energy Efficiency Accelerator (IEEA) which we manage on behalf of the Department for Business, Energy and Industrial Strategy.
 These third parties will be a controller of your personal information.
 We may act as a controller, joint controller or a processor in this capacity and if we’re a controller, we’ll tell you this at the time.
-Please refer to their respective privacy notices for details on how such third parties will use your personal information.
+Please refer to the third parties’ respective privacy notices for details on how they will use your personal information.

 3. What personal information do we collect?